PhonologicalCorpusTools/SLPAA/docs/source/movement_module.rst

 .. warning::
     Under construction

     **(Add descriptions for how to interact with the x-slot field.
 Link to the timing page for more detail.)
 Assume that x-slots are enabled, and this section can be skipped if they are not.
 Add a screenshot for context.** Important notes: no overlapping regions, must make at least one selection, points vs. intervals, functionally identical selection options(?) ← I meant choosing 'whole sign' vs 'first x-slot' for signs with exactly one x-slot, but now I'm wondering how different everything is on the back end if you want to do extra clicking for smaller intervals than necessary in general.
-That's not important to worry about here, since the best practice is usually to choose the simplest set of intervals and points → larger intervals whenever possible.
+That's not important to worry about here, since the best practice is usually to choose the simplest set of intervals and points → larger intervals whenever possible

-    Reference testing: [Napoli2011]_
+    Reference testing: [Napoli2011]_ Napoli2011_

 .. _movement_type_entry: